sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_2.rst

 ------

 .. [#]
-   ...and that means there is a fair bit of repetition in the PCA steps set out in the next section.
+   …and that means there is a fair bit of repetition in the PCA steps set out in the next section.
 Sorry about that, but hopefully it is not too bad!